Difference between Priority Inversion and Priority Inheritance

 Both of these concepts come under Priority scheduling in Operating System.
-But are they same?
+But are they the same?

 In one line, Priority Inversion is a problem while Priority Inheritance is a solution.
-Literally, Priority Inversion means that priority of tasks get inverted and Priority Inheritance means that priority of tasks get inherited.
+Priority Inversion means that the priority of tasks gets inverted and Priority Inheritance means that the priority of tasks gets inherited.
 Both of these phenomena happen in priority scheduling.
-Basically, in Priority Inversion, higher priority task (H) ends up waiting for middle priority task (M) when H is sharing critical section with lower priority task (L) and L is already in critical section.
+Basically, in Priority Inversion, the higher priority task (H) ends up waiting for the middle priority task (M) when H is sharing a critical section with the lower priority task (L) and L is already in the critical section.
 Effectively, H waiting for M results in inverted priority i.e. Priority Inversion.
-One of the solution for this problem is Priority Inheritance.
-In Priority Inheritance, when L is in critical section, L inherits priority of H at the time when H starts pending for critical section.
+One of the solutions to this problem is Priority Inheritance.
+In Priority Inheritance, when L is in the critical section, L inherits the priority of H at the time when H starts pending for the critical section.
 By doing so, M doesn’t interrupt L and H doesn’t wait for M to finish.
-Please note that inheriting of priority is done temporarily i.e. L goes back to its old priority when L comes out of critical section.
+Please note that inheriting of priority is done temporarily i.e. L goes back to its old priority when L comes out of the critical section.

 Let us see the differences in a tabular form:

 ||In priority inversion, a higher-priority process is preempted by a lower-priority process.

 ||It is a method that is used to eliminate the problems of Priority inversion.